 Cook the fritters

-In a small bowl, stir together the tahini dressing base and 2 tablespoons [¼ cup] oil.
+In a small bowl, stir together the lemon-tahini dressing base, 1 to 2 tablespoons oil, and 1 to 2 tablespoons water.
 Season to taste with salt and pepper.

 - Rinse the quinoa and white beans.